sivran/eufemia/packages/dnb-design-system-portal/src/docs/contribute/faq.md

 - v14 has changed a good amount of their default styling rules.
 Updating would require us to refactor a good amount of SCSS code.
 We are currently on v13.

-## Storybook
+## Issue: Storybook

 The sandbox Storybook setup is using the default `@storybook/preset-scss` addon with the recommended dependencies.
-But for some reason, we cant use the latest versions of the following dependencies:
+But for some reason, we can't use the latest versions of the following dependencies:

 - `sass-loader` v10.2.0
 - `style-loader` v2.0.0